tjohann/baalue_distcc/README.md

 ![Alt text](pics/libbaalue.png?raw=true "distcc in action")

-use distcc to build libbaalue
+Use distcc to build libbaalue
 -----------------------------

 Here're some build times of libbalue with and without using distcc.